 Also, in 2001 George released REMEMBRANCE - A MEMORIAL BENEFIT, a six-song CD of piano, guitar and harmonica solos, to benefit those affected by 9/11.
 He has also worked with the late George Levenson of Informed Democracy on three projects: a solo guitar soundtrack for SADAKO AND THE THOUSAND PAPER CRANES, and soundtracks of piano, guitar and, harmonica solos for PUMPKIN CIRCLE, and BREAD COMES TO LIFE.
 In 1984 he also did the solo piano soundtrack for the children's story THE VELVETEEN RABBIT for Rabbit Ears Productions.

-His latest solo piano release is LOVE WILL COME - THE MUSIC OF VINCE GUARALDI, VOL. 2 (released 2/2/10), which features compositions by the late jazz pianist, including pieces from the Peanuts' TV specials.
-His next album SPRING CAROUSEL-A CANCER RESEARCH BENEFIT will be released in 2016.
+His solo piano release LOVE WILL COME - THE MUSIC OF VINCE GUARALDI, VOL. 2 (released 2/2/10), features compositions by the late jazz pianist, including pieces from the Peanuts' TV specials.
+His album SPRING CAROUSEL-A CANCER RESEARCH BENEFIT was released in 2016.